 On January 13, 2016, the Financial Reporting Standards Council deferred the original effective date of January 1, 2016 of the said amendments until the International Accounting Standards Board (IASB) completes its broader review of the research project on equity accounting that may result in the simplification of accounting for such transactions and of other aspects of accounting for associates and joint ventures.

-The Group is currently assessing the impact of these amendments on the consolidated financial statements.
+The Parent Company is currently assessing the impact of these amendments to the Parent company financial statements.